appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Emacs, allowed programmers to go beyond simple text editing.
 But how does Emacs managed to capture the eyes of those looking for an integrated experience?
-IDEs after all, are both able to support plugins, and designed to provide users with a more feature-full experience of interacting with their prorgramming environment.
+IDEs after all, are both able to support plugins, and designed to provide users with a more feature-full experience of interacting with their programming environment.
 The answer is relatively simple.

 Most programming is done in a relatively straightforward fashion: one has a plain-text file with a funny extension.
 While it's possible to write your C++ code in a `txt` file it is not exactly encouraged, nor a good idea.